dagmawibabi/dblogs/public/blogs/A month in Better Auth.md

 6. Twitter Affiliates costs $7k

-   I was the first intern to join Better Auth and during the interview the first thing I suggested was for us to get Twitter Affiliates and it was quiet literally during the interview that we bought the packages and linked our twitter accounts.
+   I was the first intern to join Better Auth and during the interview the first thing I suggested was for us to get Twitter Affiliates and it was quiet literally during the interview that we bought the package and linked our twitter accounts.
 Apart from verifying each affiliate it gives extremely bigger reach to the accounts than normal paid versions.
 This was good cause we haven’t hired any dev rels yet so everyone of us would help fill the gaps by posting.
 I took it a bit seriously and would post a lot and the views were very good for each post.
 So highly recommend you do this.

    ![image](../images/AMonthInBetterAuth/image4.jpg)